 The company was based in Venice, California.
-He appeared on “Shark Tank” in 2014, and the pitch that he made wasn’t very well received by all the sharks.
+He appeared on “Shark Tank” in 2014, and all the sharks didn’t receive the pitch he made very well.
 Instead of meeting his request with interest, they seemed to pick the business apart.

-The business was set upon a different kind of business model that they didn’t like at all so they all passed on the deal.
+The business was set upon a different kind of business model they didn’t like, so they all passed on the deal.
 Within just a couple of deals, thanks to other investors who saw the potential and invested $23 million in Bouqs, it was selling $43 million worth of flowers a year.

 The business took off and became a massive success and this was one of the biggest misses that the sharks made, making it one of their worst errors in judgment.